wmazurwat/wmazurwat/README.md

 ## I'm a Software Developer!

-- 🔭 I’m currently learning JavaScript
+- 🔭 I’m currently learning JavaScript and .NET
-- 🥅 2023 Goals: Work more, code more, learn more :)
+- 🥅 2024 Goals: Work more, code more, learn more :)

 ### Pinned repos